-Clause 4 establishes the context of the organisation in relation to the OH&S management system.
-This is a very important aspect and sets the basis for the management system.
-It requires the organisation to identify and understand the external and internal issues relevant to its purpose and that affect the intended outcome(s) of the OH&S management system.
-The supporting annex to the standard provides guidance on some of the issues that might need to be considered when determining the context of the organisation.
+This clause establishes the context of the OH&S management system and underpins the rest of standard.
+It gives an organisation the opportunity to identify and understand the external & internal factors and interested parties that affect the intended outcome(s) of the OH&S management system.
+It also, in part, addresses the concept of preventive action.